mnowotnik/pdfocr-redux/README.md

 Usage:

     pdfocr -i|--input input.pdf [options...]

 Options:

-      -l, --lang "LANG"     set the language(s) for tesseract; check available languages with: tesseract --list-langs; put multiple
+    -l, --lang LANGS            set the language(s) for tesseract; check available languages with:
-                            languages inside double quotes
+                                    tesseract --list-langs

     -o, --output OUTPUT_PATH  set the output path; it can be explicit or use the INPUT_BASENAME variable to construct it dynamically
                                 e.g. , -o INPUT_BASENAME_ocr.pdf
                                 Default: INPUT_BASENAME_ocr.pdf

     -t, --tempdir TMPDIR_PATH set the path to directory with intermediate files; Default: ~/tmp

+    -s, --preprocessor PROC_PATH set the path to an image preprocessor;
+                                the preprocessor shall be executed for the image of each page like this:
+                                    preprocessor img_path page_num
+                                the preprocessor should overwrite the original image

     -m, --mode MODE           set the mode to perform only the part of processing;
                                 MODE can be one of:
                                 split
                                 ocr
                                 merge
                                 full
                                 Default: full
                                 note: it is assumed that required files are in the TMPDIR_PATH; modes 'split' and 'ocr' don't delete their output intermediate files

     -c, --tess-config         set the tesseract configuration; default: pdf

+    -p, --parallel [JOBS]     use GNU parallel if available; limit the number of jobs to JOBS

         --keep-tmp            keep the intermediate files; deleted by default

     -f, --img-format          the format of the intermediate images; possible values:
                                 jpeg png* ppm tiff*
                                 any format supported by Ghostscript that matches the above values is valid;
                                 notice: the image format makes a difference for tesseract, so experiment with different values
                                 Default: jpeg

     -r, --resolution          set the resolution of the intermediate images;
                                 default: 300

         --tess-params         set the tesseract parameters; those should be inside double quotes e.g., "-c textord_min_linesize=2.5"

     -h, --help                print this

-      -p, --parallel        use GNU parallel if available